 Teen writers really have a rough go of it.
 So many people look down on them.
-There are even articles out there stating why they shouldn't ever try for publication.
-I really think that's wrong.
-Writing is a very unique career, one that takes a lot of personal time and education, and making a serious try for it in your teens is actually a very cool thing to do.
+There are even articles about why they shouldn't try for publication.
+I think that's wrong.
+Writing is a very unique career, one that takes a lot of personal time and education, and making a serious try for it in your teens is a very cool thing to do.
 You get to learn about writing and publishing in a period of your life when your brain is highly conducive to learning, and you've got so much emotion and heart to put into it.
 Teen writers should be encouraged and taken as seriously as any other writer while they learn the ropes of the field.

-I then talked to the abovementioned girl, who wanted to join my friend group, about how we didn't really want her as part of the group, and was confused when she decided that meant she and I were no longer friends.
-Then one of my other friends told us about her shocking escapades with a boy a year older than us.
+There was a very beautiful sunrise, which I described in detail in my diary.
+I was annoyed at a girl in choir, decided P.E. was okay when we were doing dance, and hated social studies and math.
+At lunch, I talked to the abovementioned girl, who wanted to join my friend group, about how we didn't really want her around all the time, and was confused when she decided that meant she and I were no longer friends.
+At a later recess, one of my other friends told us about her shocking escapades with a boy a year older than us.

-I've now been in classes for three days, and so far it's going fantastic!
+I've now been in classes for three days, and so far, it's going fantastic!
 I'm exhausted, of course, but I feel really good.

 Keep in mind that this is still in the editing process, so it's totes not a final draft, at all.

 Twitter: I have a Twitter!
 I use it to stalk other authors, agents, and editors, and I post some personal updates, blog post links, retweets, and book recommendations as well.
-Check me out!

 Why I Hate James Pat...